dueclic/authpress/.wordpress-org/readme/README.md

 * **Languages**: plugin is available in Italian, English and Spanish languages.

 == Frequently Asked Questions ==
-= Can I customize the logo on the "WP 2FA with Telegram" login screen? = Yes, you can do it.
+= Can I customize the logo on the "AuthPress" login screen? = Yes, you can do it.
 To use your custom logo, you must to use the <code>two_factor_login_telegram_logo</code> filter hook.
 Below you can see a useful code snippet as example of use (you must to put this in a custom plugin or the <code>functions.php</code> file of your active theme):

 <code>
-// Custom logo on "WP 2FA with Telegram" login screen: function two_factor_login_telegram_custom_logo(){
+// Custom logo on "AuthPress" login screen: function two_factor_login_telegram_custom_logo(){

   $image_path = home_url('/images/');